I can remember the first company I worked for, a national airline.

 It boils down to a simple formula, if you know exactly how much you will owe, the cost is then contained, no surprises.
 The Prudential is a solid money manager and is well prepared to manage future income liability for millions.
-The companies doing the outsourcing are then able to better project future income and thus determine possible profit projections.
+The companies doing the outsourcing can better project future income and thus determine possible profit projections.

-Since the early 2000s, about 70 companies have shifted an estimated $800 billion in future pension liability to insurance companies to manage the future liability.
+Since the early 2000s, about 100 companies have shifted an estimated $900 billion in future pension liability to insurance companies to manage future liability.
 Is there anything wrong with this?

-On the surface, no, but looking deeper one has to wonder why so much liability being transferred to a few insurance providers?
+On the surface, no, but looking deeper, one has to wonder why so much is liability being transferred to a few insurance providers?
 Do the assets required to maintain these accounts match up with the liability?
-Now add two difficult items to analyze, low interest rates and a much longer life expectancy.
+Now add two difficult items to analyze, low-interest rates and a much longer life expectancy.
 Will insurance companies be able to manage this volume of liability?
 What happens if there is ever a default?
 Will the government intervene and help?
-In today’s political environment, it seems doubtful.
+In today’s political environment, it doesn’t seem very certain.

-No one knows for certain how serious the issue is, but industry watchdogs are certainly aware of recent foreign buyers of insurance companies who have assets parked offshore.
-Recent buyers are now domiciled in Japan, China as Bermuda, are they fully integrated into our economy?
+No one knows how serious the issue is, but industry watchdogs are undoubtedly aware of recent foreign buyers of insurance companies who have assets parked offshore.
+Recent buyers are now domiciled in Japan, China, as Bermuda, are they fully integrated into our economy?

-The life insurance industry is highly regulated by each state department of insurance and a new regulation adopted by all 50 states should help.
-I fully understand the outsourcing of liabilities and I certainly have no issues with the practice, it just seems to me that an awful large of money is in play here.
+Each state department of insurance highly regulates the life insurance industry, and a new regulation adopted by all 50 states should help.
+I fully understand the outsourcing of liabilities, and I certainly have no issues with the practice; it just seems to me that an awful large of money is in play here.
 Money that so many Americans are depending on for a happy and guaranteed retirement.